loeiten/IN2140/network_theory_assignments/set_4.md

 Both Go-Back-N and Selective Repeat are implementations of the Sliding Window protocol, and they only differ in their retransmission.
+Both of these have a `timeout` as with the Stop-N-Wait algorithm.

 The packages are given a sequence number `SeqNo`.
-The algorithm sets the size of the buffer equaling `max(SeqNo)` and a window size `WS`, where `max(SeqNo) > WS`.
+The algorithm sets the size of the sequence to `max(SeqNo)` and a window size `WS`, where `max(SeqNo) > WS`.

 Both the sender side and the receiver side keep track of their own lower bound